 The ad is composed of several elements.
 The company logo doubles as a follow button.
 Clicking it allows you to broadcast messages back to them.
 The tag on the top right marks the post as a sponsored post.
 Clicking on the picture allows users to open a gallery with up to 9 photos.
 The interaction button on the bottom right allows users to like or comment on the post.
 In addition, there is a hyperlink just below the post headline.

 Advertising on WeChat is not for the faint of heart though.
 There are fewer targeting options than you would expect, especially if you have worked with Facebook or Google Ads before.
 You'll be able to target people based on gender, location, age, education operating system and whether they are on WiFi or not.
 Interest-based targeting is not a thing.
-In addition, you'll need to start with a minimum spend of $15,000 USD and the rates for a moments ad start at about $45 USD per thousand impressions.

 Since acquiring users on WeChat is very expensive you'll need to make sure that after you've acquired your contacts you engage with the audience wisely using messages and broadcasts.